ISRAEL IS THE CHURCH

 Every individual who receives Christ and is born again of the Spirit of God is a part of the one Seed of Abraham.

-And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.
+And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise.
 (Galatians 3:29)

 All the promises of God, including the promise of the Holy Spirit, belong solely to those who are part of Christ.
 They are God’s elect, true Israel—those whom God has called out from the world to be a royal priesthood.